 The four community owned windfarms and the existing commercial wind farms, with Ovenden repowered to 25MW, would generate 81MW of electricity.
 Enough for around 31,154 houses.

-There are also promises of support for community groups to carry out various social and environmental activities, including community renewable energy schemes groups – although the CEF documents show that these are marginal, in terms of achieving the targets for reducing carbon emissions, energy use and costs.
+There are promises of support for community groups to carry out various social and environmental activities, including community renewable energy schemes – although the CEF documents show that these are marginal, in terms of achieving the targets for reducing carbon emissions, energy use and costs.

 Commercial large scale biomass energy